codyaverett/memento/personal/books/Staff Engineer.md

 - To write an engineering vision:
 	- Write five engineering strategies, and forecast their implications two years into the future.
 - Leave all your "most brilliant" ideas out of these documents
+- Great vision is usually so obvious that it bores more than it excites
+- The core audience for your vision is the folks writing strategies

 ### When and why?
 When and why should you actually have a strategy?